webgravel/ext-bouncy/README.markdown

 `bounce(net.createConnection(port, host))`.

 Optionally you can pass port and host keys to `opts` and it does the same thing.

+Passing `bounce()` a string that looks like a url (with or without `"http://"`) will set the opts.host, opts.port, and opts.path accordingly.

 bounce.respond()
 ----------------